Hello. Here’s a bit about me.

 Some of my former employers and clients include the Government of Canada’s National Crime Prevention Centre, the United Nations Framework Convention on Climate Change, the United Nations Volunteers, the United Nations Development Program, the United Nations Millennium Campaign, ActionAid International, Centennial College, Century 21 and Oxfam GB.

 My popular workshop on digital psychology has attracted professionals from many of the world’s top technology companies, global organisations and high-level government departments.
-I’ve trained pros from Microsoft, Samsung, PayPal, Oracle, and many big brands, but also, I’ve given away many spots to students and people doing important work but who wouldn’t otherwise have access to my training.
-I’m ruled by social conscious and guilt, and feel the need to help many of the small organizations doing great work.
+I’ve trained pros from Microsoft, Samsung, PayPal, Oracle, and many big brands, but also, I’ve given away many spots to students and people doing important work who wouldn’t otherwise have access to my training.

-At the age of 82, my grandmother couldn’t give me a straight answer when I asked her: What do you want to be when you grow up?
-But if you were to ask me, I’d have to say either a scientist or a musician.
-As long as there are numbers and creativity and people, I’m in.
+At the age of 82, my grandmother couldn’t give me a straight answer when I asked her: “Bubbe .
+What do you want to be when you grow up?”
+So for me, the answer to the question of who I am and what I do, doesn’t need a straight answer either.

 Connect with me in social media: